Polceze/quizzar/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please follow the below steps:

 ### Development Workflow
 1. Fork the repository